EricMFink/EmploymentCasebook/_pages/chap2.md

 The NCAA bylaws also govern financial aid and prohibit compensation for student-athletes.
 Bylaw 15.1 provides that student-athletes may receive financial aid on the basis of athletic ability, but that the amount of aid must not exceed "the value of his or her cost of attendance."
 Student-athletes receiving aid in excess of the cost of attendance limitation "shall not be eligible to participate in intercollegiate athletics."

 NCAA Bylaw 12.1.4 provides that financial aid is "not considered to be pay or the promise of pay for athletics skill."
 Bylaw 12.1.2 further prohibits any payment to a student-athlete for athletic services.
-Student-athletes who accept payments may be subject to revocation of their amateur status and eligibility under seven conditions.[^Dawson2]
+Student-athletes who accept payments may be subject to revocation of their amateur status and eligibility under seven conditions.

 In his complaint, Dawson alleged that the NCAA and the PAC-12 acted as an employer of the class members by "prescribing the terms and conditions under which student-athletes perform services."
 Dawson claims that the NCAA and PAC-12, as joint employers, failed to pay wages, including overtime pay, to Dawson and to class members in violation of federal and state labor laws.